 Data Center Tier levels start at Tier I. Tier I data centers have the basic infrastructure components including a dedicated area for IT equipment with 24/7 cooling, UPS and a power generator.

-To decrease the risk of unplanned disruptions that can be fatal to IT equipment, data centers have to schedule preventime maintenance to do repairs.
+To decrease the risk of unplanned disruptions that can be fatal to IT equipment, data centers have to schedule preventive maintenance to do repairs.
 Since they lack enough redundant equipment, to perform preventive maintenance Tier I data centers must shut down completely.

 Tier II data centers have everything Tier I data centers have.
 In addition, they have additional data center power and cooling redundancy equipment to enable easier maintenance and safety against disruptions.